Terrence Malick: Themes and style

+Personal life

 While the perception of Malick as a recluse is inaccurate, he is nevertheless famously protective of his private life.
 His contracts stipulate that his likeness may not be used for promotional purposes, and he routinely declines requests for interviews.

 From 1970 to 1976, Malick was married to Jill Jakes.
-His companion afterward in the late 1970s was director and screenwriter Michie Gleason.
+His companion in the late 1970s was director and screenwriter Michie Gleason.
 In 1985 in France, he married Michèle Marie Morette, whom he met in Paris in 1980; in 1996, Malick asked for a divorce, which was granted.
 Afterward he married Alexandra "Ecky" Wallace, his high-school sweetheart.

-Malick's semi-autobiographic film To the Wonder was inspired by his relationships with Morette and Wallace.
+Malick's semi-autobiographical film To the Wonder was inspired by his relationships with Morette and Wallace.